Hauptwerk organ usage

 If the software is configured to support your specific touch devices then the UPDD Console will show that the driver has located the touch devices:

-(Prior to being correctly configured both touchscreens will be associated with monitor 1 whereas the screen shot below is post configuration whereby the touch devices have been associated with the individual displays)
+(Prior to being correctly configured both touchscreens will be associated with monitor 1 whereas the screenshot below is post configuration whereby the touch devices have been associated with the individual displays)

 If no devices are listed, or the touch is not working, then you need to run UPDD Diagnostics and send us the resultant file.

-If the expected devices are listed then you need to associate each touchscreen with the correct display so that the 'click' occurs on the correct video when touched.
+If the expected devices are listed, then you need to associate each touchscreen with the correct display so that the 'click' occurs on the correct video when touched.

 This association is made using our Identify function.

 This will place a central cross on each monitor.
 You touch the cross on each touch monitor in turn.
-If you have any non touch screen monitors connected just click 'Next' to move on to the next display.
+If you have any non touch screen monitors connected, just click 'Next' to move on to the next display.

 Troubleshooting

-In all cases if you have any issues you should run Diagnostics and send us the resultant file.
+In all cases, if you have any issues, you should run Diagnostics and send us the resultant file.

 Using these UPDD terminal commands may help identify any issue you are experiencing.
 The terminal utility can be located in the Utilites folder as described here.